detomon/godot-blipkit/README.md

 func _ready() -> void:
-	# Create an assembler.
+	# Create assembler.
 	var assem := BlipKitAssembler.new()

-	# Set duty cycle of the square wave.
+	# Set the duty cycle of the square wave.
 	assem.put(BlipKitAssembler.INSTR_DUTY_CYCLE, 2)

 	# Add a label "start" to loop back.